rowaldlab/PyNS/README.md

 PyNS supports parallel execution.
 Although not a must, we highly recommend using this feature to speed up simulations.
 MPI installation procedures depend on the operating system.
 Platform-specific instructions are provided for macOS, Linux, and Windows below.

+**Pick one MPI and stick to it:** To avoid conflicts, install a single MPI stack and ensure its `mpicc`/`mpirun` are first on `PATH` when you install and run PyNS.
+Easiest path for new users: use the conda-forge `openmpi` + `mpi4py` combo and avoid mixing with any preinstalled MPI.

 - **macOS:**

    An MPI implementation can be installed using either Homebrew or Anaconda.